Earlier this summer the Ocean City Police Department showed just how valuable social media can be in finding and arresting a car thief.

 Engelmann was charged vehicle theft and numerous traffic violations including using a handheld phone while driving, negligent driving and driving with a suspended license.
 He is currently being held at the Worcester County Jail on a $20,000 bond.

 Car theft and any kind of theft are serious offenses that can have a major impact on your future.
 If you or someone you know is facing charges for theft, it is vital that you seek representation from an experienced Maryland theft attorney who understands the law and how to formulate a solid defense to fight for the best possible outcome in your case.
 Don’t wait another moment.
-Call the Maryland law offices of Alpert Schreyer, LLC now for your free consultation.
+Call the Maryland law offices of Alpert Schreyer, LLC now for your free case evaluation.